 I shoot with a Panasonic Lumix GF1 and thanks to the encouragement and help of many of the knowledgeable, and personable, members of the LCCC, I've become technically more proficient with my equipment and more confident with post-processing.
 And for $30 a year, how great is that?!

 I love New York City, and my three images - LIFE in the SUBWAY: walking, standing and sitting - are from a recent visit there.

 The ﬁrst camera that I could call my own was a Brownie, the images taken with this camera were not all that spectacular however learning how to make that ﬁlm come alive in the darkroom was breathtaking and I fell in love.
 It took me a long time to move into the digital world; took the plunge in 2011 and I haven’t looked back.
 My focus over the years has been on nature and macro photography.

 The arrival of the ﬁrst grand baby introduced a new and fascinating macro subject and sparked the interest in capture the details of these new and precious little beings.
-Following my retirement from Bell in January 2015 my husband and I set up a small Studio in our home in Carleton Place and launched Onion Photography where we work together capturing Maternity and Newborn memories for our clients.
+Following my retirement from Bell in January 2015 my husband and I set up a small Studio in our home in Carleton Place.

 To remind me of how far I’ve come, a shelf in our Studio proudly displays my old ﬁlm cameras and lenses.